-1: Guided Meditation For Motivation
+1: Guided Meditation 2

 One of the most essential elements of self-motivation is self-love .
 You need to feel compassionate and loving towards yourself so that you naturally want to make life better for yourself.
-If you feel negative about yourself, that negativity will continually sap away at your motivation.
+If you feel negatively about yourself, that negativity will continually sap away at your motivation.

 4: Silence your mind to find your life’s purpose

 The problem is that stress and pressure interfere with our life’s purpose.
-The day to day grind of life can make it a challenge even to realise your life’s purpose, let alone achieve it.
+The day to day grind of life can make it a challenge to even realise your life’s purpose, let alone achieve it.
 That’s why one of the best meditations for motivation is nothingness.

 5: Dynamic Meditation & Dance

 These meditations are active.
 They get blood flowing through the body and they produce the positive energy that you need to feel motivated.

-6: Mantras & Affirmations
+6: Mantras & Affirmations for Motivation

 Once you choose your mantra, recite it 108 times to yourself while meditating.